dannymcy/dannymcy.github.io/index.md

 ## Research Interests

-My main research interest focuses on developing intelligent agents that live in both virtual and physical worlds.
-So far, my Ph.D. work falls in the intersection of 3D Understanding and Robot Learning.
+My main research interest focuses on Mixed Reality and developing intelligent agents that live in both virtual and physical worlds.
+So far, my Ph.D. work falls in the intersection of 3D Understanding, Robot Learning, and Computer Vision.

 <!-- My Ph.D. work mainly builds on two closely-related questions: -->